This announcement is for general use – local conditions may vary and are subject to sometimes drastic changes.

 Trout Season Opened April 1st

-Trout (brook, rainbow, brown and hybrids, and splake) and landlocked Salmon season open April 1st, but is off to a slow start with so much snow and ice on the banks of local streams, and this weekend waters will be high and cold.
-Stocking has been delayed.
+Trout (brook, rainbow, brown and hybrids, and splake) and landlocked Salmon season opened April 1st, but the season is still suffering from high and cold waters.
+With large lakes like Lake Champlain and Lake George at record levels, smaller lakes and ponds are your best bet.
 For catch and size limits view the freshwater fishing regulations online.

 ADIRONDACK LOCAL BACKCOUNTRY CONDITIONS